COVID-19: Germany, France, South Korea report highest cases globally; check full list here

 Meanwhile, according to COVID-19 tracker Worldometer, there are several countries that are still reporting a huge amount of cases.
-South Korea, Japan, Australia have reported the maximum cases on Wednesday, April 20.
+Germany, France, South Korea have reported the maximum cases on Thursday, April 21.

 Check out the list below: